More about Hindustan Petroleum Corporation Limited

 |---|---|

-With HINDPETRO's forward EPS lower than its trailing EPS, the company is expected to experience a drop in profitability.
-This suggests a potential slowdown in financial performance compared to the previous year.
+HINDPETRO's forward EPS being less than trailing EPS indicates the company's profitability is expected to decrease.
+This signals a potential downturn in financial performance compared to the previous year.

 Price projections: